 Since visa processes can change, or you may be required to present additional documents, it is best to contact the nearest embassy or consulate to confirm the requirements.
 If you are already in country, you should contact the nearest immigration offices with any questions.

-Below is a list of some commonly searched for embassy in Argentina:
+Below is a list of some commonly searched for embassies in Argentina:

 - U.S. Embassy